whatnameisit/Samsung-ATIV-Book-2-NT270E5R-KD5S-Hackintosh/README.md

 2. HDMI with sound and VGA (recognized as DP by macOS) work.
 ## Things to consider
 1. fn key mapping,
-2. A keystroke after wake from sleep is required to turn on the screen.
-3. The SD card reader cannot read any cards.
+2. The SD card reader cannot read any cards.
 This port (and also the bluetooth controller) is excluded from USB ports injection.
 ## Acknowledgment
 Apple for macOS